 Verrocchio's David at the High travels back in time to Renaissance Italy where Verrocchio created his bronze statue of David.

 After centuries of neglect, this masterpiece has been fully restored to its original glory.
 You'll find out how Atlanta became the first city in America to see this great work of art.

-Verrocchio's David Restored: A Renaissance Bronze from the National Museum of the Bargello, Florence is on view at the High Museum of Art November 18, 2003 though February 8, 2004
+Verrocchio's David Restored: A Renaissance Bronze from the National Museum of the Bargello, Florence was on view at the High Museum of Art from November 18, 2003 though February 8, 2004.